SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 That night I had a recurring nightmare all night long. \
 \
-I dreamt that somewhere in India, some kid was riding up and down on my red bike, ringing the bell gleefully while stuffing his face with rice and beans.
+**_I dreamt that somewhere in India, a kid was riding up and down a street on my red bike, ringing the bell gleefully while stuffing his face with rice and beans_.**

 I awoke to see the gleaming new bike at the foot of my bed so in the short term this story has a happy ending. \
 \